countzero/windows_llama.cpp/README.md

 # Windows llama.cpp

-Some PowerShell automation to rebuild [llama.cpp](https://github.com/ggerganov/llama.cpp) for a Windows environment.
+A PowerShell automation to rebuild [llama.cpp](https://github.com/ggerganov/llama.cpp) for a Windows environment.
+It automates the following steps:

+1. Fetching and extracting a specific release of [OpenBLAS](https://github.com/xianyi/OpenBLAS/releases)
+2. Fetching the latest version of [llama.cpp](https://github.com/ggerganov/llama.cpp)
+3. Fixing OpenBLAS binding in the `CMakeLists.txt`
+4. Rebuilding the binaries with CMake
+5. Updating the Python dependencies

+## BLAS support

+This script currently supports `OpenBLAS` for CPU BLAS acceleration and `cuBLAS` for NVIDIA GPU BLAS acceleration.

 ## Installation